+configure router pim mc-ecmp-hashing-enabled

-The mc-ecmp-hashing-enabled command enables PIM joins to be distributed over the multiple ECMP paths based on a hash of S and G. When a link in the ECMP set is removed, the multicast streams that were using that link are re-distributed over the remaining ECMP links using the same hash algorithm.
+When a link in the ECMP set is removed, the multicast streams that were using that link are re-distributed over the remaining ECMP links using the same hash algorithm.
 When a link is added to the ECMP set, new joins may be allocated to the new link based on the hash algorithm.
-Existing multicast streams using the other ECMP links stay on those links until they are pruned, unless the rebalance option is specified.
+Existing multicast streams using the other ECMP links stay on those links until they are pruned, unless the rebalance command option is specified.

-The default is no mc-ecmp-hashing-enabled, which means that the use of multiple ECMP paths (if enabled at the config>service>vprn context) is controlled by the existing implementation and CLI commands, that is, mc-ecmp-balance.
+The default is not enabled, which means that the use of multiple ECMP paths (if enabled at the configure service vprn context) is controlled through the existing implementation and CLI commands, that is, the mc-ecmp-balance command.